MRSG-MRA/MRA/README.md

 ===

 MapReduce with Adapted Algorithms to Heterogeneous Environments, is based on MRSG Project.
 On September 2016 was concluded the update of MRA++ to the volatile environment, adding failure-recovery mechanisms.
+The MRA++ now is MapReduce with Adapted Algorithms to Volatile and Heterogeneous Environments.

 To run the example, follow these steps: